adamsilver/fdpb/08-an-upload-form.md

 However, it's just as important to make sure that any technique's we employ to achieve these goals doesn't cause any adverse usability issues.
 That would be a bit like modern medicine.
 For example, taking a pill often fixes the symptom of a problem only to cause several adverse side effects that require additional pills to fix.

 When it comes to file pickers, styling them has always been tricky because browsers ignore any attempt at doing so with CSS.
-This means we have to resort to a bit of hack, which is never normally a good idea.
-But, let's walk through how it could work, what can be achieved and the pitfalls in doing so.
+This means we have to resort to hacking, which is never normally a good idea.
+But, let's walk through how it could work, what can be achieved and the pitfalls that are involved.

-#### Hide the input
+#### Hiding The Input

-The most robust way of styling the the file picker is to actually just hide it with a visually hidden:
+The most robust way of styling the file picker is to visually hide it like this:

 ```HTML
 <div class="field">